ascorbic/unpic/CONTRIBUTING.md

 1. Add an example URL to `demo/src/examples.json`
    - Ideally use a public sample image from the CDN's documentation
    - If unavailable, use any publicly-accessible image on that CDN
+   - **Do not skip this** - no provider can be added without an example URL, because otherwise it cannot be tested
 2. Test comprehensively:
    - Verify resizing behavior
    - Check that defaults are properly applied